Buyer's FAQ

 • What about technical support?

 We operate a Winteracter technical support service via email.
 Registered users may submit bug reports and other Winteracter related enquiries to this service.
-Please use email to submit support enquiries, since this allows rapid and efficient exchange of supporting material and solutions.
 See the Support page for more detailed support instructions.

 • When is the next new release due?